PhD, FAcSS FASSA

 He is editor-in-chief of two top rated (Q1) international journals - Culture, Health & Sexuality and Sex Education – and of the long established Health Education Journal, now in its eightieth year of publication He is an associate editor of AIDS Education & Prevention, Global Public Health and Health Education Research and co-edits three international book series - on sexuality, culture and health (for Routledge); on the social aspects of HIV (for Springer), and on foundations and futures of education (for Routledge)

-In addition to his position at UNSW Sydney, Peter is a distinguished honorary professor in the School of Sociology and College of Arts and Social Sciences at The Australian National University, and an honorary professor in the Centre for Gender and Global Health at UCL in London.
+In addition to his position at UNSW Sydney, Peter holds a distinguished honorary professorship in the School of Sociology and College of Arts and Social Sciences at The Australian National University, and an honorary professorship in the Centre for Gender and Global Health at UCL in London.
 He is an adjunct professor in the Australian Research Centre in Sex, Health and Society at La Trobe University in Melbourne.

 2017- Fellow, Royal Society of New South Wales